How is it used?

 Urine sodium levels are typically tested in patients who have abnormal blood sodium levels, to help determine whether an imbalance is due to taking in too much sodium or losing too much sodium.
-Urine sodium testing is also often used in persons with abnormal kidney tests to help the doctor determine the cause of kidney disease, to guide treatment.
+Urine sodium is also used to see if a person with high blood pressure is eating too much salt and is also often used in persons with abnormal kidney tests to help the doctor determine the cause of kidney disease, which can help to guide treatment.

 When is it requested?

 This test is a part of the routine laboratory evaluation of most patients.
 It is one of the blood electrolytes, which are often requested as a group when someone has non-specific health complaints.
 It is also tested when monitoring treatment involving (IV) fluids or when there is a possibility of developing .
 Electrolytes are also commonly used to monitor treatment of certain problems, including high blood pressure, heart failure and liver and kidney disease.

 A low level of blood sodium is called hyponatraemia, and is usually due to either too much sodium loss, too much water intake or retention, or fluid accumulation in the body ().
 If sodium falls quickly, you may feel weak and tired; in severe cases, you may experience confusion or even fall into a coma.
 When sodium falls slowly, however, there may be no symptoms.
 That is why sodium levels are often checked even if you don't have any symptoms.